scummvm/scummvm/backends/platform/wince/README-WinCE.txt

                      Fate of Atlantis -> sucker punch (cheat) Bargon           -> F1 (start the game)
-                     All AGI games    -> bring up the predictive input dialog
+                     All AGI games    -> bring up the predictive input dialog Simon 1 & 2      -> highlight all hotspots in screen
   * Bind keys        map a key action to a device button
   * Up,Down,Left   :
     Right,         : emulate mouse/stylus behavior